sam-thencan/playbook/lesson_md_import.md

 ## Notes for AI agents
 - Output ONLY the supported subset above—no frontmatter/HTML.
 - Keep lines under ~120 chars when possible.
-- YouTube links may be placed on their own line to hint at a video; they’ll be curated into a video block manually.
+- YouTube or Loom share links on their own line will become video blocks automatically.
+If you prefer, provide the embed-ready URL.